 A Vineyard meeting in the 1980s – John Wimber on keys

 Thomas Kelly – a C20thQuaker – wrote reflecting on what it was that made Quakerism at its best such a vital stream.
 He concluded that it was the Quaker meeting’s ability to “host” the palpable presence of the Holy Spirit.
 Kelly goes on to consider how that is achieved.
 He writes that the awareness of the special presence of the Spirit is fostered and caught if as people gather there are some in the meeting place already in an attitude of awareness and enjoyment of God’s presence -be it a praying core, a ministry team or worship team.
 If the presence of God is already being hosted in that place it is somehow caught and extended as we gather.
-These words could describe our experience in the Vineyard churches in the C21st.
+These words could easily describe Vineyard’s experience in the C21st.
 But the words were written by this Quaker brother in 1937.

 These beliefs, values and experiences are now so much a part of our DNA – and indeed the DNA of many churches and streams across the wider body of Christ – that we may not even notice them.
 Perhaps we automatically simply assume the goodness of these values or just take them as obvious.
 It may not occur to us to see these things as distinctives.
 And I have to say, I love that.
 I love it because it means the goodness of these values and practices has become so embedded across a whole spectrum of the wider church.